formly-js/angular-formly/README.md

  `$ bower install angular-formly --save`

 - Include the javascript file in your index.html, Formly comes in the following flavors:
- - No templates: you provide all your custom templates using the `formlyTemplateProvider`
+ - No templates: you provide all your custom templates using the `formlyConfigProvider`

  `<script src="bower_components/angular-formly/dist/formly.min.js"></script>`